PetRose/ConvertWord2PDF/README.md

       Number of Word documents converted to PDF :  2

 So *happy Conversion* with your word and documentation generation efforts

+Use the builtin documentation within the script, to get more details: Get-Help .\Convert-Word2PDF.ps1 -Full

 Cheers
 Peter Rosenberg